Krešo Golik

 Krešimir "Krešo" Golik (20 May 1922 – 20 September 1996) was a Croatian film and television director and screenwriter.
 In a creative career spanning five decades between the late 1940s and late 1980s, Golik directed a number of critically acclaimed feature films, short subjects and television series.

 Working almost exclusively at Zagreb-based production companies Jadran Film, Zagreb Film and Croatia Film, Golik is regarded as one of the most important directors in Croatian cinema and his 1970 comedy One Song a Day Takes Mischief Away is widely regarded as the greatest Croatian film ever made.

 According to Croatian film scholar Ivo Škrabalo, Golik was "the only Croatian film-maker who managed to retain his integrity in all the periods of the post-war Croatian cinema, from its beginnings in the service of the propaganda of the victorious communist system to the last years of its existence".

 Life and career

 Golik was born in Fužine, where he completed his primary education.
 He went to the Gymnasium and the schools of graphic design in Senj and Zagreb.
 He worked as a sports journalist on Radio Zagreb and a director of newsreels in Jadran Film.
 In 1947, Golik started his professional film career.
-His first feature film was Plavi 9 (Blue 9, 1950).
-That film is a bizarre mixture of the Soviet-style industrial epic, romantic comedy and football film.
-It is famous for superbly directed football sequences.
-After release it quickly became the biggest hit of then-young Yugoslav cinema.
+His first feature film was Plavi 9 (Blue 9, 1950), a mixture of the Soviet-style industrial epic, romantic comedy, and football film, and is famous for its football sequences.
+After its release, it quickly became the biggest hit of the then-young Yugoslavian cinema.